Priyanka100995/LotteryTicketHypothesis/7_FCNN (AKKA MLP)/FCNN.md

 Initializer : HeUniform

-Performance assesed on the base of Mean Squared Error.
+Performance assessed on the base of Mean Squared Error.